[Section 5] SPV Admins: Key Considerations - Highlights

 - Administration – Bank accounts, document signing, wire transfers, investor accreditation (KYC, AML).

-- Accounting & Tax – Ongoing entity maintenance, tax filing, and eventual closure.
+- Accounting & Tax – Ongoing entity maintenance, SPV administration and accounting, tax filing, and eventual closure.

 - End of Life – Either liquidity event (returns distribution) or dissolution.